plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 In order to modernize our JavaScript stack, Plone needed to make some changes with how it included JavaScript.
 All we've done so far is define a resource.
 In order for a resource to be included, it needs to be part of a bundle.
 A bundle defines a set of resources that should be compiled together and distributed to the browser.

-So you either need to add your resource to an existing bundle or create your own bundle.
+You either need to add your resource to an existing bundle or create your own bundle.

 In this post, we'll describe the process of creating your own bundle.
 Again, we use registry.xml for configuration: